lijon/jl_scad/README.md

 ## Basics

+A box has 6 sides (left, right, front, back, bottom, top) and can be divided in any number of halves, for example base and lid.
+Each half can contain more than one side, for example when having a box split into base and lid halves.

+Attach to the box are parts or components, mostly on the inside but they can also be on the outside.

 The main module is `box_make()`, which takes a box shell child.
-It allows to generate only the base, the lid, or both.
-And lay them out as assembled, or for 3D printing.
+It allows to generate all box halves, or only specified ones.
+It also lays them out as assembled, or for 3D printing.

 The box shell module defines the box, and takes all the parts as children.
 There's currently only one box type included, but it's easy to add more.

+To place parts, you use `box_half(half, inside=true)` to decide which box-half the part belongs to, and if it's on the inside (default) or outside.
+You can also give a list, or the BOX_ALL constant as `half` to include the part in several halves.

-To place parts, you use `box_part(side, anchor)` which takes one or more parts as children. `side` is a vector that decides which side of the box to put the part, it should contain TOP or BOTTOM to decide if the part should be in the lid or the base, but can also be CENTER to put the part in both (useful for cutouts). if you add an X or Y vector to the side, the part will be placed against that side.
-The `anchor` defaults to CENTER and decides the box anchor to place the part at, the anchor is automatically adjusted according to `side`, so `side = TOP+LEFT` will include `LEFT` in the anchor, and orient the part so it points to the right.
+This is followed by one or more `box_pos(anchor, side)` which takes one or more parts as children.
+The `anchor` defaults to CENTER and decides which box anchor to place the part at. `side` is a single face to decides how to orient the part(s), and defaults to the current `half`.
+The anchor is automatically adjusted according to `side`, so `side = LEFT` will include `LEFT` in the anchor, and orient the part so it points to the right.

 So the most basic example looks like this:
 ```
 include <jl_scad/box.scad>
 include <jl_scad/parts.scad>

-box_make(BOX_BOTH, BACK)
-box_shell_rimmed([100,100,20])
+box_make(explode=30)
+box_shell_base_lid([20,20,20])
 {
-    box_part(BOT, CENTER) standoff(); // add a standoff in the center of the base.
+    box_half(BOT) box_pos(CENTER) standoff(); // add a standoff in the center of the base.
 }
 ```